rolling-scopes-school/tasks/react/modules/module02/README.md

      text input - name, surname (or both), zip-code;
      date input - birthday, date of delivery;
-     dropdown/select - list of countries, list of states (User can choose only one element from the list) checkbox - "I consent to my personal data" field, list of extra presents (User can choose several items from the list) switcher - male/female, "I want to receive notifications about promo, sales, etc." / "I don’t want to receive notifications about promo, sales, etc." file upload - profile picture
+     dropdown/select - list of countries, list of states (User can choose only one element from the list) checkbox - both one and multiple checkboxes are accepted: "I consent to my personal data" field, list of extra presents (User can choose several items from the list) switcher - male/female, "I want to receive notifications about promo, sales, etc." / "I don’t want to receive notifications about promo, sales, etc." file upload - profile picture
      ```